Addono/deploying-nextjs-demo/README.md

 ### Single Replica Deployment

 Let's start with creating our first deployment.
 This initial deployment will start a single container running inside our Kubernetes cluster.
-In addition, we will create an Ingress resource such that we can access the webserver running inside the container.
+In addition, we will create an Ingress resource such that we can access the web server running inside the container.

 ```bash
 kustomize build k8s/resources/1-single | kubectl apply -f -